umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 * `meta.defaultView.look` - (Default: "default") The look of the button.
 You can use any of the looks from the [Umbraco UI Library](https://uui.umbraco.com/?path=/story/uui-button--looks-and-colors).
 * `meta.behavior.autoRedirect` - Automatically redirects the user to the external login provider, skipping the Umbraco login page, unless the user has specifically logged out or timed out.
 * `meta.behavior.popupTarget` - (Default: "umbracoAuthPopup") The target for the popup window.
 This is the name of the window that will be opened when the user clicks the button.
 If you want to open the login page in a new tab, you can set this to "_blank".
 * `meta.behavior.popupFeatures` - (Default: "width=600,height=600,menubar=no,location=no,resizable=yes,scrollbars=yes,status=no,toolbar=no") The features of the popup window.
-This is a string of comma-separated key-value pairs, e.g. "width=600,height=600".
+This is a string of comma-separated key-value pairs.
+For example: "width=600,height=600".
 You can read more on the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#features).
 * `meta.linking.allowManualLinking` - Allows the user to link/unlink their account from the BackOffice.
 You need to allow manual linking on the `ExternalSignInAutoLinkOptions` as well.

 The button will now be displayed on the login page in the Umbraco backoffice.